 So if you need a quick summer knitting project, with a bit of a romantic flair,

-the pattern can be queued up here, or purchased via the links below:
+the pattern can be queued up here, or downloaded for free via the links below: